-Your current situation can be depicted as "The Arousing (Shock, Thunder)" transforming into "Opposition".
+Your current situation can be depicted as "Youthful Folly" transforming into "Peace".

-In front of you lies "Thunder" which transforms into "Fire".
-That means that movement, initiative, and action are being transformed into brightness and warmth.
-Behind you lies "Thunder" which transforms into "Lake".
-That means that movement, initiative, and action are being transformed into joy, pleasure, and attraction.
+In front of you lies "Mountain" which transforms into "Heaven".
+That means that stillness and obstruction are being transformed into strength and creativity.
+Behind you lies "Water" which transforms into "Earth".
+That means that danger and the unknown are being transformed into docility and receptivity.

 The Situation